 - HKCEE grade of A, B or C on the English examination, syllabus B

 - HKDSE grade of 5 on the English Language Core Subject examination

 - Successful completion of the appropriate level of intensive English at the University of Denver's English Language Center

 Transfer Students: Applicants who have earned at least 30 semester hours of transferrable credits are exempt from submitting TOEFL/IELTS scores and taking the English Language Placement Assessment (ELPA).
+Students may also be exempted from these requirements if they have completed a year of college English (typically English Composition I and II) and earned C grades or better.
 Applicants must have attended a college or university where English is the universal language of instruction and examination.